Not being able to sleep is annoying enough. But if you feel tired and still can’t drift off, it can feel like your body is conspiring against you.

 {{ cta }}

-If you miss your Melatonin Window and go to bed too late, you may struggle to fall asleep.
+We call this your Melatonin Window.
+Heading to bed during your Melatonin Window can help you fall and stay asleep, But if you miss your Melatonin Window and go to bed too late, you may struggle to drift off.

 And the same thing can happen if you try going to bed too early.
 You may feel tired (worn out and low on energy), but not sleepy (physically nodding off).
 If this happens, you’re better off doing a relaxing activity until you feel sleepy enough to crawl into bed.